Using an expired domain for your website.

 Finally, all my hard work had paid off, but how?

-Now, of course, I probably would have known this by performing an in-depth review of the expired domain’s history using the Wayback Machine.
+Of course, I probably would have known this by performing an in-depth review of the expired domain’s history using the Wayback Machine.

 However, what tipped me that the domain had been severely penalized was a combination of a multitude of 404 errors in Google Webmaster Tools in conjunction to the Wayback Machine.

-In total, the domain must have been de-indexed and penalized for a little over a year.
+The domain must have been de-indexed and penalized for a little over a year.

-What a lesson to learn, but it’s all good now that traffic is up and Google AdSense is increasing into the double digits on a daily after a little over a year has passed since buying the expired domain and launching the website.
+What a lesson to learn, but it’s all good now that traffic is up and Google AdSense is increasing into the double digits daily after a little over a year has passed since buying the expired domain and launching the website.

-I’ve had to fire up my content writers, and get the content marketing strategy back into high gear.
+I’ve had to fire up my content writers and get the content marketing strategy back into high gear.

-And in the mean time, I now must clear out all of the 404 errors in Google Webmasters Tools.
+And in the meantime, I now must clear out all of the 404 errors in Google Webmasters Tools.

 Should I rehabilitate an expired domain or register a new domain?

-In closing, if your domain, whether new or expired, is not showing up in Google search results using “site:yourwebsite.com”, then chances are that your gem of an expired domain is considered a rock in the deep abyss of Google’s SEO ocean.
+In closing, if your domain, whether new or expired, is not showing up in Google search results using “site:yourwebsite.com,” then chances are that your gem of an expired domain is considered a rock in the deep abyss of Google’s SEO ocean.

 Don’t lose hope in the expired domain’s ability to be used to develop a website that receives favorable search rankings across major search engines.